-In order to achieve its goal of realizing a workable printing protocol for the Internet, the Internet Printing 387 Protocol (IPP) is based on a simplified printing model that abstracts the many components of real world 388 printing solutions.
-The Internet is a distributed computing environment where requesters of print services 389 (clients, applications, printer drivers, etc.) cooperate and interact with print service providers.
-This model 390 and semantics document describes a simple, abstract model for IPP even though the underlying 391 configurations may be complex "n-tier" client/server systems.
-An important simplifying step in the IPP 392 model is to expose only the key objects and interfaces required for printing.
-The model described in this 393 model document does not include features, interfaces, and relationships that are beyond the scope of the 394 first version of IPP (IPP/1.1).
-IPP/1.1 incorporates many of the relevant ideas and lessons learned from 395 other specification and development efforts [HTPP] [ISO10175] [LDPA] [P1387.4] [PSIS] [RFC1179] 396 [SWP].
-IPP is heavily influenced by the printing model introduced in the Document Printing Application 397 (DPA) [ISO10175] standard.
-Although DPA specifies both end user and administrative features, IPP 398 version 1.1 (IPP/1.1) focuses primarily on end user functionality with a few additional OPTIONAL operator 399 operations.
-400
+In order to achieve its goal of realizing a workable printing protocol for the Internet, the Internet Printing Protocol (IPP) is based on a simplified printing model that abstracts the many components of real world printing solutions.
+The Internet is a distributed computing environment where requesters of print services (clients, applications, printer drivers, etc.) cooperate and interact with print service providers.
+This model and semantics document describes a simple, abstract model for IPP even though the underlying configurations may be complex "n-tier" client/server systems.
+An important simplifying step in the IPP model is to expose only the key objects and interfaces required for printing.
+The model described in this model document does not include features, interfaces, and relationships that are beyond the scope of the first version of IPP (IPP/1.0).
+IPP/1.1 incorporates many of the relevant ideas and lessons learned from other specification and development efforts [HTPP] [ISO10175] [LDPA] [P1387.4] [PSIS] [RFC1179] [SWP].
+IPP is heavily influenced by the printing model introduced in the Document Printing Application (DPA) [ISO10175] standard.
+Although DPA specifies both end user and administrative features, IPP version 1.0 (IPP/1.0) focuses only on end user functionality.1.1 (IPP/1.1) focuses primarily on end user functionality with a few additional OPTIONAL operator operations.

-The IPP/1.1 model encapsulates the important components of distributed printing into two object types:
+The PP/1.0IPP/1.1 model encapsulates the important components of distributed printing into two object 409 types: 410

-- Printer (Section 2.1) - Job (Section 2.2)
+- Printer (Section 2.1) 411 - Job (Section 2.2) 412

-- Each object type has an associated set of operations (see section 3) and attributes (see section 4). - It is important, however, to understand that in real system implementations (which lie underneath the abstracted IPP/1.1 model), there are other components of a print service which are not explicitly defined in the IPP/1.1 model.
-The following figure illustrates where IPP/1.1 fits with respect to these other - 409 components.
+Each object type has an associated set of operations (see section 3) and attributes (see section 4).
+414

+It is important, however, to understand that in real system implementations (which lie underneath the 415 abstracted IPP/1.0IPP/1.1 model), there are other components of a print service which are not explicitly 416 defined in the IPP/1.0IPP/1.1 model.
+The following figure illustrates where IPP/1.0IPP/1.1 fits with respect 417 to these other components.
+418